-We enter into arrangements from time to time with various service providers which conduct day-to-day community management and/or leasing activities at many of our apartment communities.
-As of December 31, 2022, our office property and

-95% of our apartment homes are managed by third-party service providers.
+We enter into arrangements from time to time with various service providers which conduct day-to-day property management and/or leasing activities at our apartment communities.
+Currently, all of our apartment communities are managed by third-party service providers.
 Failure of such service providers to adequately perform their contracted services could negatively impact our ability to retain residents or lease vacant space.
 As a result, any such failure could negatively impact our profitability.